jillkt13/jillkt13.github.io/sample_page.md

 Internally, this transformation was seen as risky and we didn't know how users would accept the changes since they expected very academic and text-based resources on the site.

 To meet one of our product OKRs, I conducted exploratory research to understand how our users might contextualize these changes.
-My goal was to assess the risks as well as to identify complementary information that would be helpful to users when encountering these new types of content.
+My goal was to help the users  as well as to identify complementary information that would be helpful to users when encountering these new types of content.

 **My challenge:**  Identify complementary information that would signal the differences in new content to the JSTOR platform, while also maintaining the value of the site’s reputation and curation over the past decades

 ## Method and Approach